What are digital literacies?

-Think about the things you use technology for, and the things you do online.
-They might be things you are learning to do, or things that are so much a part of your life that you barely stop to think about them.
-These are your digital literacies.
+Think about the things you do online.
+They might be things you are just learning to do, or things that are so much a part of your life that you barely stop to think about them.
+These are YOUR digital literacies.

-You can find self-paced learning resources in the Learning Co-Op, covering topics including:
+You can also find self-paced learning resources in the Learning Co-Op, covering topics including:

 - using digital tools for creative production and presentations